 Approaches to Literature provides a comprehensive introduction to the major aspects of literary studies.
 Students will develop an appreciation and understanding of fiction, nonfiction, drama, and poetry as forms of literary expression.
-We will explore a variety of genres, including, but not limited to, dystopian literature, historical fiction, science fiction, minority and multicultural literature, postmodern and contemporary literature, and more.
-Students will hone their critical thinking and analysis skills through reading, writing and active, Socratic-style discussion.
-This course is an excellent choice for students planning to attend college, but will also focus on current, real-world application.
+We will explore a variety of genres, including, but not limited to: dystopian literature, historical fiction, science fiction, minority and multicultural literature, postmodern and contemporary literature, and more.
+Students will hone their critical thinking and analysis skills through reading, writing, and active, Socratic-style discussion.
+(Dialog between teacher and students that is meant to foster the exploration of beliefs that shape the students' views and opinions).
+This course is an excellent choice for students planning to attend college, but will also focus on current, real-world applications.